 Academic: Once a student enrolls, all academic records are maintained by the Registrar.
-Records of academic discipline are held by the Academic Affairs Office.
+Transcripts are permanent College records.
+Records of academic discipline are held by the Academic Affairs Office for five years following the last date of enrollment.

 Financial Aid: All information submitted and collected for the evaluation and disbursement of financial aid is maintained by the Student Financial Services Office.
 Federal Perkins Loan (formally National Defense Student Loan) files are under the control of the Vice President for Educational Outreach and Student Financial Services.